ipfs/js-ipfs/README.md

 > npm install ipfs --save
 ```

+We support both the Current and Active LTS versions of Node.js.
+Please see [nodejs.org](https://nodejs.org/) for what these currently are.

-Requires npm@3 and node@6 or above, tested on OSX & Linux, expected to work on Windows.
+This project is tested on OSX & Linux, expected to work on Windows.

 ### Use in Node.js